blue-button/bluebutton.js/README.md

 ## Detailed Documentation

-See http://www.bluebuttonjs.com/docs/ for an explanation of the data sections, much more detailed sample code, instructions on how to generate a build, etc.
+[View the documentation](http://blue-button.github.io/bluebutton.js/docs) for an explanation of the data sections, much more detailed sample code, instructions on how to generate a build, etc.